redhat-cbr/superheroes-cicd/doc/SummerCamp2-0Notes.md

 ## Things to sort out

+### Internal Registry Credentials

+The internal SA named **serviceaccount** has sufficient privileges to push to and pull from the internal registry.
+However the 2 secrets that get created automatically are not in the correct format for the buildah PUSH:

+* builder-dockercfg-chq6f
+* builder-token-wrc6g

+***TODO: Need to work out how to copy or modify the secrets to work with buildah.***
+Essentially, the builder-dockercfg... secret would be ok if we could replace the _Data: .dockerconfig_ with _Data: config.json_

 ### Why is SonarQube asking for a username and password?

 Steven mentioned this is because sonarqube needs an initial login to create the admin user password.